-MET 146 -Hydraulics, Pneumatics and PLCs
+MET 146 - Hydraulics, Pneumatics and PLCs

+IAİ: None

-IAI: None 1.2 Hydraulics, Pneumatics and PLCs introduces the basic concepts of fluid power technology including the function of hydraulic and pneumatic components.
+Hydraulics, Pneumatics and PLCs introduces the basic concepts of fluid power technology including the function of hydraulic and pneumatic components.
 Emphasis is placed upon the delineation of basic hydraulic and pneumatic circuits.
 Basic operations and programming of PLCs is also presented.
-Prerequisite: MTH 100 or MTH 125 or MTH 132 Credit: 3 semester hours Lecture: 2 Lab: 2
+Prerequisite: MTH 100 or MTH 125 or MTH 132 Credit: 3 semester hours

-MET 162 -Applied Physics
+MET 162 - Applied Physics

+IAI: None

+1.2

-IAI: None 1.2 Applied Physics teaches all technology students physics and mathematics fundamentals that can be applied to industrial and technical applications.
-Five major areas of study are covered: mechanics, matter and heat, wave motion and sound, electricity and magnetism, and light.
-Prerequisite: MTH 100 or MTH 125 or MTH 132
+Applied Physics is a survey class that uses fundamentals of mathematics, measurements, and problem solving to explore various topics in physics.
+Areas of study include mechanics, matter and heat, wave motion and sound, electricity and magnetism, and light.
+Concepts are reinforced through lab activities.

+Corequisites: MTH 100 or MTH 125 or MTH 132

+Credit: 4 semester hours

+Lecture: 3

+Lab: 2

-MET 217 -Applied Statics
+MET 217 - Applied Statics